simonseyock/uprocess/README.md

   some code
   // #endif
   ```
-  When the Preprocessor reaches this line it checks if the condition is fullfilled (if the following name is defined (#ifdef) or not defined (#ifndef)).
-If it is it removes the line it is in and continues to parse and when it reaches the corresponding #endif this line is removed, too.
+  When the Preprocessor reaches this line it checks if the condition is fullfilled (if the following name is defined (``#ifdef``) or not defined (``#ifndef``)).
+If it is it removes the line it is in and continues to parse and when it reaches the corresponding ``#endif`` this line is removed, too.
 Else it removes all lines from the result till the fitting #endif and continues to parse with the following line.

 * warning, error
   ```javascript
   // #warning "The programm is still missing some functionality, don't deliver!"
   ```
-  A warning is printed to the console via console.warn() prepended with "Preprocessor warning: ". #error raises an error, that means the preprocessing is canceled if the preprocessor reaches this point.
+  A warning is printed to the console via ``console.warn()`` prepended with ``"Preprocessor warning: "``. ``#error`` raises an error, that means the preprocessing is canceled if the preprocessor reaches this point.

 Installation